top of page

 ABOUT THE FOUNDATION

-The Dr. William Montague Cobb Education Foundation is a nonprofit 501(c)3 organization that supports the District of Columbia students to prepare for success and global citizenry.
+The Dr. William Montague Cobb Foundation is a nonprofit 501(c)3 organization that supports the District of Columbia students to prepare for success and global citizenry.
 We are governed by our volunteer Board of Directors, area professionals, and community leaders who lead the foundation to support students going into higher education.

 DR. WILLIAM MONTAGUE COBB HISTORY